-6. Prasanna Chandra - Financial Management - Tata - McGraw Hill
+5. Prasanna Chandra - Financial Management - Tata - McGraw Hill

-Syllabus of courses of FYBFM Programme (With effect from the Academic Year 2023-2024) 4.
+Syllabus of courses of FYBFM Programme (With effect from the Academic Year 2025-2026) 4.
 Vocational Skill Courses (VSC) 4.A.a.Intellectual Property Rights (2 Credits)

-4. Vocational & Skill Enhancement Courses (VSEC) 4.A Vocational Skill Courses (VSC)4.A.a Intellectual Property Rights Course Objectives and Course Outcomes Course Objectives CObj 1 To recognize the importance of IP and to educate the pupils on basic concepts of Intellectual Property Rights.
-CObj 2 To make the students understand the statutory provisions of different types of IPRs in simple forms.
-CObj 3 To learn the procedure of obtaining a Patent, Copyright, Geographical Indication, Trademark, Industrial Design and Trade Secret Course Outcomes COut 1 Distinguish and explain various forms of IPRs COut 2 Analyse rights and responsibilities of the holder of Patent, Copyright, Trademark, Industrial Design etc. COut 3 Develop skills in making searches using modern tools and techniques.
+4. Vocational & Skill Enhancement Courses (VSEC)4.A Vocational Skill Courses (VSC) Course Objectives and Course Outcomes Course Objectives CObj 1 To recognize the importance of IP and to educate the pupils on basic concepts of Intellectual Property Rights.
+CObj 2 To make the students to understand the statutory provisions of different types of IPRs in simple forms.
+CObj 3 To learn the procedure of obtaining Patent, Copyright, Geographical Indication, Trademark, Industrial Design and Trade Secret Course Outcomes COut 1 Distinguish and explain various forms of IPRs COut 2 Analyse rights and responsibilities of holder of Patent, Copyright, Trademark, Industrial Design etc. COut 3 Develop skill of making search using modern tools and technics.